nomike/nomikes_python_challenges/chapters/1/1.0/index.md

 These VDUs still didn't have internal processing power as the computers where still very large, clunky and expensive.
 It was with the invention of the microchip that computers started to become small and inexpensive enough to put them on or under desks and viable to be used by a single person at a time.

 Today, computer software emulates those VDU terminals in terminal emulators.
-One of those is gnome-terminal, which is the terminal you get when you press <ctrl>+<alt>+<t> on an ubuntu system.
+One of those is gnome-terminal, which is the terminal you get when you press ctrl-alt-t on an ubuntu system.

 ## shells